 - In a large bowl, combine all ingredients.
 Mix until icing is thick and smooth.

-- Add some food coloring to make your perfect shade.
+- Stir in food coloring, adding small amounts at a time to make your perfect shade.

 - Adjust the consistency with small amounts of water to thin or powdered sugar to thicken.

 1. Mix up a thick batch of icing (recipe follows), making an easily piped icing to outline the design of your cookie.
 Let it set completely.

 2. Gradually add water to the thick icing until it is a more liquid consistency.
 Using a spoon, “flood” the inside of the outline with the icing.